loe/journal/_posts/2008-3-28-rails-stack.md

 `tmail` is an e-mail library, and is the same library that the `ActiveMailer` component of Rails uses.
 Rails 2.0 now looks for this gem before loading its own bundled copy; by installing the gem you can get extra features and bug fixes that may have been released.

-`swiftiply` is a gem that patches mongrel to use the event based network programming model, commonly called [evented mongrels".
-You can find more on "Ezra Zygmuntowicz's Brainspl.at](http://brainspl.at/articles/2007/05/12/event-driven-mongrel-and-swiftiply-proxy) and [my journal](http://journal.andrewloe.com/computers-and-technology) where I did some [elementary benchmarking](http://journal.andrewloe.com/2007/05/22/mongrel-vs-evented-mongrel/).
+`swiftiply` is a gem that patches mongrel to use the event based network programming model, commonly called "evented mongrels".
+You can find more on [Ezra Zygmuntowicz's Brainspl.at](http://brainspl.at/articles/2007/05/12/event-driven-mongrel-and-swiftiply-proxy) and [my journal](http://journal.andrewloe.com/) where I did some [elementary benchmarking](http://journal.andrewloe.com/2007/05/22/mongrel-vs-evented-mongrel/).

 ### Mongrel